Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 The following npm packages may be included in this product:

  - tslib@2.6.2
- - tslib@2.8.0
+ - tslib@2.8.1

-These packages each contain the following license and notice below:
+These packages each contain the following license:

 Copyright (c) Microsoft Corporation.